rzzzwilson/Random-Stuff/backup/README.rst

 * use "volume ID" file on external source/target disks
 * etc

-The basic functionality of the bash program has been implemented in python.
 The file "backup.py" is this new rewrite.
 The "issues" system will be used to keep track of desired enhancements and progress.